Skip to content

 How to Get Started with Engagement Scoring

-Engagement scoring might seem like an overwhelming prospect – who has the time to go track down every member’s activity?
-No one does – that’s why we recommend using marketing automation or email campaign software to help.
+Having a way to measure and score members based on their activity with engagement scoring is hugely helpful.
+But you might be asking yourself: who has the time to manually track down every member’s activity?
+No one does.
+That’s why we recommend using marketing automation software to help.

-You can use technology like Higher Logic’s Communications platform to develop these benchmarks and assign scores to individual members based on their real-time activity.
-For associations who want to engage members more strategically and communicate in a personal way, automating your email campaigns and engagement scoring is a necessary technique for keeping track of moving parts.
+Higher Logic Thrive Marketing, for example, comes with built-in engagement scoring tools so you can develop these benchmarks and assign scores to individual members based on their real-time activity.
+For associations who want to engage members more strategically and communicate in a personal way, having that engagement scoring technology and being able to automate communication based on scores is a game-changer.

 3 Levels of Engagement Scoring